ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 If the application specifies an interface type to be required or prohibited, an implementation is expeceted to not include the non-conforming paths.

 * "Capacity Profile":
 An implementation can use the Capacity Profile to prefer paths that match an application's expected traffic pattern.
-This match will use cached performance estimates, see {{performance-caches}}:
+This match will use cached performance estimates, see {{performance-caches}}.
+Some examples of path preferences based on Capacity Profiles include:
    * Low Latency/Interactive:
      Prefer paths with the lowest expected Round Trip Time, based on observed round trip time estimates;
    * Low Latency/Non-Interactive: